-For July, August and September 2014 (the third quarter) you can earn 5% cash back at gas stations and Kohl’s.
+For October, November and December 2014 (the fourth quarter) you can earn 5% cash back at Amazon.com, Zappos.com and select department stores.

 If you have a Chase Freedom card, don’t forget to activate your 5% cash back for the fourth quarter of 2014.
 You can activate your 5% cash back here.
 As always, you’ll earn 1% cash back on all other purchases you make your Chase Freedom card.

 5% Cash Back Gets Even Better